Mike Pinder: 'Core Seven' period

 Pinder was partly responsible for the choice of young Swindon guitarist, vocalist and songwriter Justin Hayward to replace Laine.
 It was Pinder who phoned Hayward and collected him from the railway station.
 Rod Clarke briefly replaced Warwick as bassist until John Lodge was recruited as bassist/vocalist, completing the 'classic' Moodies line-up.

 After trying to continue with R&B material, the band decided to drop covers and record only original songs after an audience member told them their R&B material was rubbish.
 Hayward's "Fly Me High" was the first single from the revised line-up, released on Decca in early 1967, with Pinder's old-style rocker "Really Haven't Got the Time" as the B-side.
 A recorded but unreleased Pinder song from this time (1967) was the jazz/blues ballad "Please Think About It".
 It was included on the Caught Live + 5 double album issued by Decca in 1977.

-Pinder acquired a second-hand Mellotron from Streetly Electronics, and after removing all the special effects tapes (train whistles, cock crowing, etc.) and doubling the string section tapes, used it on numerous Moody Blues recordings, beginning with their single "Love and Beauty", a flower power song written and sung by Pinder, which was his only A-side after 1966.
+Pinder acquired a second-hand Mellotron from Streetly Electronics, and after removing all the special effects tapes (train whistles, cock crows, etc.) and doubling the string section tapes, used it on numerous Moody Blues recordings, beginning with their single "Love and Beauty", a flower power song written and sung by Pinder, which was his only A-side after 1966.
 He introduced the Mellotron to his friend John Lennon, and the Beatles subsequently used one on "Strawberry Fields Forever".

 His "Dawn (Is A Feeling)", with lead vocals by Hayward and Pinder singing the bridge section, opened the Days of Future Passed album.
 Pinder also contributed "The Sunset" and narrated drummer Graeme Edge's opening and closing poems, "Morning Glory" and "Late Lament".
 Days of Future Passed had been planned as a stereo demonstration album for the Decca Deram label, combining rock and orchestral music.
 It sold more than a million copies in the US.

 Pinder, Moody Blues recording engineer Derek Varnals and long-time producer Tony Clarke (a Decca staff producer assigned to them from "Fly Me High" onwards), devised an innovative way of playing and recording the unwieldy Mellotron to make its sound flow in symphonic waves, rather than with the instrument's usual sharp cutoff.
 This symphonic sound provided the basis of the musical style of the band's seven major albums between 1967 and 1972.

 Pinder was one of the first musicians to use the Mellotron in live performance, and he had to rely on the mechanical skills he had gained from his time as an engineer with Streetly Electronics to keep the instrument functioning.
 In the band's first US concert, the back of the Mellotron fell open and all of the tape strips fell out.
 Pinder got the instrument back into working order in 20 minutes while the lighting crew entertained the audience by projecting cartoons.